chocmake/JumplistCreator/README.md

 > [1] This drag-and-drop feature is only supported on W10 (or older) taskbars or on W11 with replacement taskbars like StartAllBack, since Windows 11 hasn't yet re-implemented drag-and-drop file support for taskbar items with its new taskbar.
 Windows also requires the program be in a closed state else drag-and-drop won't trigger.

-> [2] Notes on portability: necessarily writes a native maximum jumplist items value to the registry and tells Windows to create jumplists (which get stored by Windows itself as `automaticDestinations` files).
+> [2] Notes on portability: necessarily writes a native maximum jumplist items value to the registry and tells Windows to create jumplists (which get stored by Windows itself as `customDestinations-ms` files).
 Otherwise only writes to its own program directory.

 ---